mendix/docs/content/developerportal/index.md

 The Developer Portal can be used separately from other Mendix products, and the [Mendix Feedback Widget](feedback/use-feedback-widget) can be included in any web application.
 As a whole, the Mendix Platform offers an open, well-defined API, enabling third-party developers to create their own widgets, plugins, and any other innovative products they come up with.

-The Developer Portal is integrated with the menu items described below.
+The Developer Portal is integrated using the menu items described below.
+Follow the highlighted links for more information.

 ## 2 Buzz {#buzz}